Table of Contents

 Entries in the agenda buffer are linked back to the Org file or diary file where they originate.
 You are not allowed to edit the agenda buffer itself, but commands are provided to show and jump to the original entry location, and to edit the Org files “remotely” from the agenda buffer.
 In this way, all information is stored only once, removing the risk that your agenda and note files may diverge.

 Some commands can be executed with mouse clicks on agenda lines.
-For the other commands, the cursor needs to be in the desired line.
+For the other commands, point needs to be in the desired line.

 Motion